 For me arriving for the first time in Le Cantal was akin to love at first sight.
 All of a sudden I was comfortable and I realised that the feelng I felt was the feelng I had felt throughout my childhood .
 Home.
 And that this would be where I would stop being restless and put down my roots.

-The trees, the trees, the trees – I will try to name them all … I already know that in the Foret de Fournols there are many Corsican Larches and there is no reason that anyone can work out for their colonising that place.
+The trees, the trees, the trees – I will try to name them all … I already know that in the Forêt de Fournols there are many Corsican Larches and there is no reason that anyone can work out for their colonising that place.
+They simply shouldn’t be here – there is no logical reason.
+But wait.
 Perhaps a man like my father, but a Corsican walked those woods aeons ago and dropped their seeds clinging to his boots or the bottoms of his breeches.
 Who knows.
 I know larches are wonderful.
 They are deciduous pines.
 And their cones are very lovely.
 And when they shed their green robes they have a particular straight trunk punctuated with thin and equally straight branches except the one is vertical and the other horizontal – I am sure a mathmatician must find their geomatory agreeable.
 I have walked on carpets of Chestnut husks, so prickly and green, split open to reveal their fruit seemingly lusting to be roasted.
-I have walked on snow peppered with pine needles and acorns – when I worked in the poshest part of London the chefs would have craved them for a plate – not to eat (who eats there when the fashion is to be knife-thin) but to decorate a glass plate.
+I have walked on snow peppered with pine needles and acorns – when I worked in the poshest part of London the chefs would have craved them for a plate – not to eat for who eats in a place where the fashion is to be knife-thin.
+No, not to eat but to decorate a glass plate.
 To live under ice.

 So for me the trees, an inordinate number of varieties that vary from forest to forest and from north to south, west to east, are doubly symbolic.
 As one they are the symbol of my roots as another they are a reminder of the man that called me a stupid girl and told me to stop trying so hard.
 You might not understand that.
 I do – he meant – you are perfect as you are – just be.
 Here that is exactly what I begin to be.
 Just me.